codeincontext/toolbox/readme.md

 # Repository of Tooling

-Resources and tools for modern web production.
-An opinionated but flexible document.
+A list of resources and tools for modern web development.
+Mostly a personal list for me to refer to.

-Useful for me to stash links, probably not useful for you yet.
+Everything is here for a reason and it's worth researching the tradeoffs between them.
+Feel free to ask in more detail.

+In the early stages of a project it's important not to get sucked into doing everything youself.
+The chances are you need focus on learning about your users and adapting the product design/features.
+I try to keep complexity down by using tried and tested services that epscialise in each area.
+Running your own assets/logging/database/search/API/CMS can be a trap.

 ## SPA libraries